 EVIDENCE (2013)

 And how do they do that?
 They watch found footage!
 Yep.
 It’s basically a found footage flick about a killer welder.
 All the found footage clichés are there, but it is fun watching what is essentially a slasher film done in the found footage format.
-And when the slashing is all done, we return to our two big names so they can solve the case and unmask the killer for us.
+And when the slashing is all done, we return to our two big names so crack the case and unmask the killer for us.